 There are so many oils I love, but cinnamon oil is one of my favorites.

-Of course, I love the smell, which is great in a diffuser blend around the holidays.
+Of course, I love the aroma of cinnamon, which is excellent in a diffuser blend.

-But the real reason that I love it so much is for all great ways that you can use Cinnamon Essential Oil.
-Let's take a look at some of my favorite ways to use cinnamon essential oil.
+But the real reason that I love it so much is for all the great ways that you can use Cinnamon Essential Oil.
+Let's take a look at some of my favorite ways, many of which I learned while in aromatherapy school.

-- Add a drop or two on the feet or add to a foot bath for fungal foot infections such as athlete's foot.
+- Add a drop of cinnamon bark on the feet (diluted) or add it to a foot bath for fungal foot infections such as athlete's foot.

 - Mix two drops with a carrier oil and apply to the stomach to calm digestive spasms, indigestion, and nausea.
 (This is one of my favorite cinnamon essential oil benefits.)

-- To repel flies, apply diluted cinnamon oil to exposed skin and dab on clothing.
+- To repel flies, apply diluted to exposed skin and dab on clothing.
 (This works on biting flies too!
 But remember – this is not for kids.)

 - Feeling down?
-Diffuse cinnamon oil in your home or office.
-It is a known antidepressant.
+Diffuse cinnamon bark oil in your home or office.
+It can help to lift your mood.

 - Add a drop to potpourri in your home.
 Research has found that the scent can help reduce the pain and frequency of headaches, reduce drowsiness and irritability.

-- Use cinnamon oil to prevent the flu and other illness!
-In 2008, French researchers showed that in concentrations of 10% or less, cinnamon oil is effective against Staphylococcus, E. coli and several antibiotic-resistant strains of bacteria.
+- Use cinnamon oil to help to prevent the flu and other illness!
+In 2008, French researchers showed that in concentrations of 10% or less, cinnamon oil is effective against Staphylococcus, E. coli, and several antibiotic-resistant strains of bacteria.
 Try diffusing it in your home during cold and flu season.
 It isn't a substitute for frequent cleaning and hand washing, but every bit helps.

-- Use as a treatment for head lice.
-If you know it is going around your kids school, A great preventative treatment is to add 4 drops to 1 ounce vinegar and 1 ounce water.
+- Use as a natural way to prevent head lice.
+If you know it is going around your kid's school, an excellent preventative treatment is to add 4 drops to 1 ounce vinegar and 1 ounce water.
 Use as a hair rinse.
 (Use extreme caution to not get in the eyes.
 Perform a skin patch test and use extra caution with children.
 Do not use on children under 10.)

 - Do you have cold feet at night?
-Add a drop to hot tea just before bed.
+Add a drop (diluted) to your feet just before bed.

 - Having difficulty with concentration and focus?
 Diffuse a blend of 2 drops cinnamon, 2 drops rosemary and 5 drops lemon.
 Just smelling cinnamon has been shown to improve brain activity.

 - Use cinnamon oil to stabilize blood sugar.
 Studies have shown that a key cinnamon oil benefit is that it can normalize blood sugar levels in type 2 diabetics by improving the ability to respond to insulin.

 - Add to a smoothie or use in cooking.
-It aids in the metabolic process by increasing the action of enzymes that break down food.
+Cinnamon aids in the metabolic process by increasing the action of enzymes that break down food.

-- Use it to lower your blood pressure!
-According to a study in the journal Nutrition, consuming cinnamon daily may help to reduce your blood pressure by up to 5 points.
+- Use it to support healthy blood pressure!
+According to a study in the Journal Nutrition, consuming cinnamon daily may help to reduce your blood pressure by up to 5 points.
 Simply add cinnamon oil to your favorite lotion.

 - Exercise too hard?
 Cinnamon to the rescue.
 According to research from the International Journal of Preventative Medicine, Women who consumed cinnamon daily experienced a decrease in muscle soreness from exercise.